Good Vibrations™ Ultrasonic Cleaner Solution

 - Low foam formula enhances cleaning action of ultrasonic instrument cleaning devices

-- Mild neutral pH formula is compatible with instrument materials
+- Mild neutral pH formula is compatible with medical and dental instrument materials

 - Chelating and rinsing agents improve action in hard water